4/5

 The test results are not intended for clinical, medical, or personnel assessment and are provided solely for self-reflection and general understanding of individual behavioral tendencies.

-Test consists of 32 questions, you just need to choose the most suitable answer.
-Avoid giving neutral responses in order to get the most accurate result.
-Remember there are no right or wrong answers, just answer honestly how you really are, not the way you want to be.
+The test consists of 32 questions.
+Select the answer that best describes you, and avoid neutral responses for the most accurate results.
+Remember, there are no right or wrong answers — just answer honestly based on how you actually are, not how you'd like to be.

 1. It is important for me to demonstrate my strength